jgilfelt/android-resource-navigator/README.md

 Caveats
 -------

-This is currently beta quality code and there are many known [limitations and issues](https://github.com/jgilfelt/android-resource-navigator/issues)
+This is currently beta quality code and there are many known [limitations and issues](https://github.com/jgilfelt/android-resource-navigator/issues).

 Resource links are resolved according to certain file naming conventions that are common (but not required) in Android projects.
 Since resource types can be and often are defined in multiple files, it does guarantee that all links will be successfully resolved.

 To better support projects that use alternate resource file naming conventions, you can override the defaults by providing a JSON map keyed with a regex string matching the owner/project.
 This is managed within the extension's options.

-An example override for all forks of the popular ActionBarSherlock project would be:
+An example override for all forks of the popular [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) project would be:

     {
         ".*/ActionBarSherlock": {